Reige06/wastewisecodes/README.md

 ## **Description**

 The WasteWise IoT device is a smart automatic waste-sorting garbage bin designed to make waste management more efficient.
 The ESP32-CAM identifies the type of garbage using FOMO Edge
 Impulse machine learning model.
-The ESP32 Main receives information from the ESP32-CAM, decides how the servo motor should move, and sends the bin status (Empty/Full) to the WasteWise mobile app every 3 seconds.
+The ESP32 Main receives information from the ESP32-CAM, decides how the servo motor should move, and sends the bin status (Not Full/Full) to the WasteWise mobile app every 3 seconds.
 The ESP32 Main connects to Wi-Fi to communicate with the backend, and the system runs on rechargable batteries.
-The system uses IR proximity sensors to detect if the bin is empty or full and a servo motor to sort waste.
+The system uses IR proximity sensors to detect if the bin is Not Full or full and a servo motor to sort waste.

 ## **Features**